WHERE WE BEGAN

 Plans for our third in-person workshop disrupted by COVID-19 pandemic.

-SPECTRUM Partners meet to discuss how they will work together, and what the partnership values mean.
-Demonstration Project 1 has progressed and the partners involved in this work present an update.
+SPECTRUM Partners meet virtually to discuss processes for working together, and what the partnership values mean.
+The Demonstration Project has progressed and the partners involved in this work present an update.